 As per Regulation 4.3., all graduate students are to enrol each semester until they meet all degree requirements, except for approved leaves of absences.
 Students are responsible for all fees each semester whether registered in courses or not.
 A leave of absence request is required to refrain from paying fees for a given semester.
-Students can request a leave of absence that will put their program and fees on hold if approved.
-Forward the completed and signed form to the Faculty of Education, Academic Programs Office for approval.
+Students can request a leave of absence that will put their program and fees on hold for up to one year if approved.
+Forward the completed and signed form to the Faculty of Education, Office of Academic Programs for approval.
 Ensure to include leave start and end dates in month/day/year format.

 How do I withdraw from a graduate program?

 In some cases, a leave of absence may be all that is required.
-If you wish to discuss your options, contact the Faculty of Education, Academic Programs Office.
-However, if a withdrawal is necessary or preferred, submit your request in writing to Faculty of Education, Academic Programs Office.
+If you wish to discuss your options, contact the Faculty of Education, Office of Academic Programs.
+However, if a withdrawal is necessary or preferred, submit your request in writing to the Faculty of Education, Office of Academic Programs.
 Consult the University Calendar Diary for important dates and deadlines.

 I withdrew/terminated from a graduate program; what is the procedure for reinstatement?

 In order to be considered for reinstatement, the Associate Dean will require the following:

 - A letter with an explanation of how your situation has changed (as applicable) that will allow you to meet the obligations of your masters program.